See Phuket And Die, Chapter Five

 The next time it will be professional policeman with automatic weapons.
 You’ll be slaughtered.’

 ‘Okay, you know what happened the first time.
 I’m trying to let you off.
 Live and let live.
 Let’s call it quits.’

 ‘Get out.
 I don’t like talking to dead men, it’s bad luck.’

 Jipthep turned and walked out the door, at least he knew that the shooting was not connected to the cuttings but it was still going to be a problem.
 He had no idea what to do about Captain Ritak.
-He would transfer himself right back to Bangkok if he could.
+He would transfer himself right back to Bangkok

 He put Goby on back of the bike and started driving back to Patong.